how to get free money UK

 Less flexibility

 When renting you may move onto a rolling contract after a six month period or whatever is agreed, which means you can give one month’s notice to move house.
 Owning will not give you that same flexibility.
 It could take months to sell your home and even then there’s a chance a buyer will pull out last minute.
-With no guarantees when it comes to the lead time of selling a house, you could lose out on that dream Columbia SC Real Estate relocation home you've had your eye on!
 When you rent, after the initial contract period, you can usually move out with a month's notice.

 High moving costs